LeNPaul/hungry-minds/_posts/2021-02-25-work-smarter-with-speed-reading-a-teach-yourself-guide-by-tina-konstant.md

 ##### 3. Passive Reading

+Quickly scan what you are reading looking for words that stand out - any technical language, jardon, acronyms, or anything that is in bold or italics - and ensure you are familiar with the meaning of the language.
+Recognize any reoccuring themes and concepts, and ensure that you understand their meaning.

 ##### 4. Active Reading

+Read the first paragraph of each section, and the first sentence of every paragraph.
+If the paragraph is long, then read the last sentence as well.
+During this time, highlight any important parts and take any notes needed, creating a mind map if possible.

 ##### 5. Selective Reading

+Once you have a good framework for what you are reading, selectively read the parts that you need in whatever order makes the most sense to you.
+You do not need to read in chronological order from beginning to end, or even finish the reading material if it does not provide you with value.

 #### Optimize Your Reading

 ##### Vocabulary

+Before reading, try to find and understand any unknown terminology that appears throughout the text (see step 3.
+Passive Reading).
+The larger your vocabulary, the greater your comprehension will be and the faster you will be able to read.

 ##### Concentration

+Avoid multitasking and reduce distractions (see Distractions) to improve your reading speed.
+Take frequent breaks when reading to ensure peak concentration.

+Increased concentration increases reading speed.
+Take frequent breaks when reading to ensure peak concentration, where you disconnect from reading - such as going on a walk.
+Increase interest, motiviation, reduce stress, reward yourself, organize your space and reduce clutter, stay healthy, meditate and do breathing exercises, be present, and take frequent breaks.

+- Pay attention
+- Without concentration, no Memory
+- Be interested, motivated, and have a goal (should go under distraction)
+- Reduce stress to improve memory
+- Reward Yourself

+- Eat healthy, get enough rest
+- Breathing exercises and meditation
+- Be present in the moment, practice deliberate action -

 ##### Memory